Cheths/Gas-Pump-Application/README.md

 ## Usage:
 Steps to execute the GasPump executable:
-1. Find the GasPump.bat and double click on the batch file or execute the GasPump.jar using the java command `java -jar GasPump.jar`.
+1. Find the GasPump.bat and double click on the batch file or execute the GasPump.jar using the java command
+`java -jar GasPump.jar`

 2. The application is triggered and ready for testing.

 ### Add/Modify functionality